Argentina jockeys to get its barley into Chinese beer

 “Argentina is the biggest exporter of malt barley to the South American market but Australia is very competitive for the next season.
 So if we don’t negotiate with Chinese buyers we could have a supply and demand problem,” Baque said.

 “For us the Chinese market is new.
-But our main client is Anheuser-Busch InBev, which is the biggest player in the Chinese beer market.
+But our main client is Anheuser-Busch InBev (ABI.BR), which is the biggest player in the Chinese beer market.
 We are talking with them about exporting to China.”

 The China-Australia trade dispute is not translating into a big increase in barley sowing this season in Argentina, however.
 With many bars closed around the world due to the coronavirus pandemic, global beer demand is down.